velkuns/game-text-engine/adr/0005-data-abilities.md

 ## Context

-We have two types of abilities: base & compound.
+We have two types of attributes: base & compound.

-Base abilities are simple, with a value that can be changed (increased or decreased) during the game.
+Base attributes are simple, with a value that can be changed (increased or decreased) during the game.
 - type: base
-- initial: the initial value of the ability (immutable)
+- initial: the initial value of the attribute (immutable)
-- value: the current value of the ability
+- value: the current value of the attribute
-- max: the maximum value of the ability (generally >= initial)
+- max: the maximum value of the attribute (generally >= initial)
-- constraints: (immutable, limits min & max of the ability values)
+- constraints: (immutable, limits min & max of the attribute values)
-  - min: min value for the ability (in absolute, generally 0 or 1)
+  - min: min value for the attribute (in absolute, generally 0 or 1)
-  - max: max value for the ability (in absolute)
+  - max: max value for the attribute (in absolute)
-- rule (optional): a mathematical expression that defines how to calculate the initial value from other abilities
+- rule (optional): a mathematical expression that defines how to calculate the initial value from other attributes

-Compound abilities are calculated from other abilities, and cannot be changed directly.
+Compound attributes are calculated from other attributes, and cannot be changed directly.
 - type: compound
-- rule: a mathematical expression that defines how to calculate the ability from other abilities
+- rule: a mathematical expression that defines how to calculate the attribute from other attributes

 ## Decision

-### Base ability
+### Base attribute
 So, the format will be:
-Base ability format:
+Base attribute format:
 ```json
 {
     "type": "base",